bullenweg/bullenweg.github.io/README.md

 #### Matt uses WordPress news feed to feed his bottom line

 News articles posted on WordPress.org are syndicated to the admin panel of every WordPress install.
-Matt, referring to himself in the third-person, posts "WP Engine Promotions" to WordPress.org.
+Matt, referring to himself in the third-person, posts "[WP Engine Promotions](https://wordpress.org/news/2024/10/wp-engine-promotions/)" to WordPress.org  ([archive](https://archive.ph/IRmb7)).

 > Given the egregious legal attacks by WP Engine against WordPress co-founder Matt Mullenweg, a number of their customers have been looking for alternative hosting, and in return a number of hosts have created specials and promotions for WP Engine customers looking to migrate to a host that has great relations with WordPress.org.
 Here they are, in alphabetical order.